avh4/elm-format/notes.md

 # GSOC Notes

+## Missing test coverage

+* elm-format tests unicode in string literals, but unicode can appear in variable names and possibly other places.
+We need to figure exactly where and how unicode can appear and add test coverage for that.

+* Should elm-format gracefully handle invalid utf-8?
+If so we might want test coverage for that.

 ## Notes on timeline

 As the timeline stands now, most of the time will be spent implementing the wrapper functions.
 After some more work, I don't think that this is how it will play out, I think we can be more ambitious.